 Projects that become inactive, either through dwindling resources or by reaching their natural conclusion, are archived.
-Projects can reach their natural conclusion in a number of ways: for example, a project might become so popular that it is absorbed into one of the other major frameworks.
 Projects are moved to archived status through a termination review.

 If there is sufficient community interest in reactivating an archived project, the project can start again with a creation review.
 As there must be good reasons to have terminated a project, the creation review provides a sufficiently high bar to prove that those reasons are no longer valid.